lamhq/tech-notes/agile/2-scrum/6-sprint-review.md

 A sprint review is an independent ceremony from a sprint retrospective.
 Effective sprint reviews build up the morale and motivation of the team.

 Take the time to enjoy the fruit of your labors.
 Liberally celebrate accomplishments.

+# Note

+**Attendees (Primarily)**: development team, scrum master, product owner.
+Optional: stakeholders

+**When**: Typically on the last day of the sprint

+**Duration**: Typically two hours for a two-week sprint

+**Purpose**: Inspect the increment and collaboratively update the product backlog.

+**Questions to ask**:

+- Did the team meet the sprint forecast?
+- Was there work added or removed during the middle of the sprint?
+- Did any work not get completed within the sprint?
+- If so, why?